Clarence Thomas: Fourteenth Amendment

+Thomas swears in Kristi Noem as secretary of homeland security in January 2025.

 Thomas believes the Equal Protection Clause of the Fourteenth Amendment forbids consideration of race, such as race-based affirmative action or preferential treatment.
 In Adarand Constructors v.
 Peña, he wrote, "there is a 'moral [and] constitutional equivalence' between laws designed to subjugate a race and those that distribute benefits on the basis of race in order to foster some current notion of equality.
 Government cannot make us equal; it can only recognize, respect, and protect us as equal before the law.
 That [affirmative action] programs may have been motivated, in part, by good intentions cannot provide refuge from the principle that under our Constitution, the government may not make distinctions on the basis of race."

 In Gratz v.
 Bollinger, Thomas wrote, "a State's use of racial discrimination in higher education admissions is categorically prohibited by the Equal Protection Clause."
 In Parents Involved in Community Schools v.
 Seattle School District No. 1, Thomas joined the opinion of Chief Justice Roberts, who wrote that "[t]he way to stop discrimination on the basis of race is to stop discriminating on the basis of race."
 Concurring, Thomas wrote, "if our history has taught us anything, it has taught us to beware of elites bearing racial theories", and charged that the dissent carried "similarities" to the arguments of the segregationist litigants in Brown v.
 Board of Education.

 Thomas joined the majority in Students for Fair Admissions v.
 Harvard, which struck down affirmative action in college admissions.
 He filed a concurring opinion, which he read from the bench, a rare practice for Supreme Court justices.